Prometheus-X-association/walruc/README.md

     - LRS Endpoint POST URL (usually ending in /statements)
     - LRS basic auth
     - LRC link if hosted elsewhere than Inokufu

+#### Don't have an LRS ?
+If you don't have an LRS, you can deploy Docker [LRSC](https://github.com/inokufu/lrsc), which deploys an LRS (Leaning Locker), a PDC and a connector between the two.

-If you don’t have an LRS you can use the WALRUC Client LRS :
+If you don't have an LRS and don't want to deploy it, you can directly add the LRS of Inokufu :
 - URL : https://lrs.dataspace.inokufu.com/data/xAPI/statements
 - Basic auth : NjE0ODE1MWE2NDY4MjY3ZmVlMGQ3N2NkOTQzNDM3YzJiOWE3Y2E5YTowMzdlNTgxMmNhNjUzN2Y1OGU2ZjZkNGE2YjQxOWEyNmUyYmQzYjFh